SkidderClub/Vibe/README.md

 - **`.help`** lists chat commands; **Tab** completes them.
 - **Alt Manager** in the main menu or server list manages accounts.

-In **ESP → ESP Modes**, select **Chams** on its own or alongside 2D/3D.
-**Invisible** controls the parts of a model hidden behind geometry; **Visible** controls the exposed parts.
-Each has independent **Armor**, **Show Skin**, **Flat / Glow / Metallic**, and color settings.
-Show Skin retains the texture under the material tint.
-The color's alpha controls opacity in all three materials, including fully transparent at zero.
-Chams uses the Targets filters.

-NeverLose uses two columns of settings cards (one in small windows).
-Click a card title to collapse it, use its switch to enable the module, and click the three dots or middle-click the card header to assign a key. **Ctrl+F** searches modules and settings across categories.
-The top-left config selector loads a saved profile; dropdowns and the module area scroll independently.
-Drag the bottom-right corner to resize the window; its size is remembered when you close and reopen ClickGUI.

-Xanax uses category tabs, a module list and a separate settings panel with red sliders.
-Left-click a module to toggle it, right-click to select its settings, and middle-click to assign a key.
-Both panels scroll independently; drag either window by its top border and resize it at the bottom-right corner.
-Both window sizes are remembered when you reopen ClickGUI.
-The config window loads, saves, creates and deletes local profiles (click Delete twice to confirm).
-Its Keybinds checkbox controls whether loading a profile replaces bindings.
-On narrow screens, use **Configs** at the bottom right to open that window.

 See the [GTA7 guide](docs/GTA7.md) for the expanded map, controls, upgrades, skins and save backups.
 See [Music and visual effects](docs/MUSIC_AND_EFFECTS.md) for Fog, Torus, radio, the media HUD and audio-reactive waves.
 Fog and CustomCrosshair also work in GTA7.